To travel to the US for a temporary stay as a tourist, you will first need to ensure you have the required permission to enter the country.

 Consular officers also have powers to request details of applicants’ social media handles from the past five years and additional biographical information for the last 15 years.

-Once you have entered the US on a tourist visa such as the B-2 tourist visa, it will not be possible to apply to change your status during your stay.
-This includes, for example, applying for an employment visa or a Green Card.
+Once you have entered the US on a tourist visa such as the B-2 tourist visa, it will not be possible to apply to change your status during your stay, for example, by applying for an employment visa or a Green Card.
 The visitor visa is intended only for temporary leave to enter, with a requirement to leave the US before visa expiry.

 Tourist visas (or the Visa Waiver Program) can not be used as a shortcut to permanent residency – this could constitute visa fraud.
 If you enter the US on a tourist visa, and during your stay get married and apply to adjust your status to a spouse visa, you should expect to come under USCIS scrutiny.